Answers to frequently asked questions about Perran Yarns and ribbons:

 Single skeins of Perran Yarn are posted in a Large Letter box to minimise postage costs.
-A twisted skein doens’t fit into a Large Letter siez, so I untwist the skein to send it.
-It’s quick and easy to retwist the yarn skein – here’s short video that shows you how!
+A twisted skein doesn’t fit into a Large Letter size, so I untwist the skein to send it.
+It’s quick and easy to re-twist the yarn skein – here’s a short video that shows you how.

 No – if you try you’ll find that the skein very quickly becomes a tangled mess that will take a long time to recover!
-You need to wind the yarn skein into a ball first; here’s a great set of instructions showing how to do that.
+You need to wind the yarn skein into a ball first; here are a few ways you can do that.

 A yarn blank is a skein of yarn that has been knitted before dyeing, to give a different dyed result.
 You can wind the yarn into a ball if you want to, but you don’t need to.
 You can simply pull on the loose end and pull; directly from the blank as you work your project.
 The yarn will be kinked but that’ doesn’t matter; once you wash & block your finished item the kinks will disappear.

 I hand-dye the sari/chiffon silk ribbons in the same way as the silk blend yarns i.e. using professional Jacquard acid dyes and rinsing with Synthrapol to remove any excess.
 There may very occasionally be a slight tinge from some of the colourways if they get wet, but in general they should be colourfast.

 Yes, I have done an illustrated blog post to get you started – see Light & Lacy Shawl Pattern Tips.

 Yes – I have a blogpost with some helpful points for the project – see 8 helpful tips when you are knitting the Flowery Infinity Scarf

 You can choose your preference of kit packaging depending on whether the kit is for yourself or to be given as a gift.
 It impacts on the materials used and the shipping cost of the parcel.